electrumpayments/airtime-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ![An Uncertain Response And A Reversal](/images/provision_reversal.png "An Uncertain Response And A Reversal")

 Note that specifically for reversal response messages an HTTP status type of 404 is considered a successful response.
 The reversal request references the voucher record which was intended to be created when the client submitted the provision request.
-However, it is possible that the upstream entity never received the original provision request (leading to the timeout which subsequently necessitated this reversal).
+However, it is possible that the upstream entity never received the original provision request (leading to the timeout which subsequently necessitated the reversal).
 Thus the server will not be able to locate the voucher (which was never provisioned).
 The server therefore need not take any action to invalidate the voucher but may return an HTTP status type of 404 implying that the original voucher record could not be located.
 The Airtime Service Interface considers this to represent a successful reversal operation.

 ## Voucher Confirmation